FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 # Sharing

-To make your life easier, you can share directly an article within FreshRSS.
+To make your life easier, you can share articles straight from FreshRSS.

-At the moment, FreshRSS supports 15 sharing methods ranging from self-hosted services (Shaarli, etc.) to proprietary services (Facebook, etc.).
+At the moment, FreshRSS supports 18 sharing methods, ranging from self-hosted services (Shaarli, etc.) to proprietary services (Facebook, etc.).

 By default, the sharing list is empty.
 ![Sharing configuration](../img/users/configuration.sharing.png)

-To add a new item in the list, follow those simple steps:
+To add a new item to the list, please follow the following simple steps:

- 1. Select the share method in the drop-down.
+ 1. Select the desired sharing method in the drop-down list.
- 1. Press the ```✚``` sign to add it to the list.
+ 1. Press the ```✚``` button to add it to the list.
  1. Configure the method in the list.
-All method names can be modified in the display.
+All  names can be modified in the display.
 Some methods need the sharing URL to be able to work properly (ex: Shaarli).
  1. Submit your changes.

 To remove an item from the list, follow those simple steps:

- 1. Press the ```❌``` sign next to the share method you want to remove.
+ 1. Press the ```❌``` button next to the share method you want to remove.
  1. Submit your changes.

 # Shortcuts